New Ubin Seafood - Live Chilli Crab

 • Bukit Merah

 Keng Eng Kee in Bukit Merah is one of the more well-known seafood restaurants in Singapore.
-If you're there for crab, make sure to make an advance reservation since they’re typically sold out for the walk-in crowd.
-The chilli crab is one of their more popular dishes, and is served with a thick chilli gravy.
-Dip one of the steamed mantou in– they don’t offer the fried buns here.
-Other highlights are the moonlight hor fun (from $7.80) and coffee pork ribs (from $15.80).
+If you're there for the crab, be sure to make a reservation in advance since it's typically sold out for the walk-in crowd.
+The chilli crab (market price of around $100 per kg) is one of its more popular dishes, and it's served with a thick chilli gravy that's on the milder side for a less accustomed palate — think a slightly wetter, eggier, and sweeter sauce.
+Make sure to grab some steamed mantou to sop up all that gravy.
+Other must-orders when you dine here are the moonlight hor fun (from $7.80) and coffee pork ribs (from $15.80).

 Advertising